souja67/ethical-hacking/README.md

 # DISCLAIMER

-This information provided as knowledge is for informational and educational purpose only.
+This information provided is for informational and educational purpose only.
 Please do not attempt to violate the law with anything obtained from here.
 The misuse of the information in this repository can result in criminal charges brought against any person(s) in question.

 **DON'T BE EVIL!**